vim-scripts/vim-geeknote/README.md

 ## Optional Setup

-Quick toggle:
+### Quick toggle:

     noremap <F8> :Geeknote<cr>

-By default, regardless of whether you format your notes in plain-text or in markdown, the note content read back through Geeknote will not exactly match the content you specified.
-Often the differences are just in formatting but sometimes even the content itself may change.
-This is a result of the text conversion that Geeknote performs when reading/writing the note to the Evernote server.
-Unfortunately, Geeknote does not currently offer a way to work-around this issue which can be very annoying if you plan to create, edit, and view your notes in Vim.
-The following setting can be added to your .vimrc to work- around the issue from with this plugin itself.
-When set, the content of your notes will be saved exactly how it is specified when the note is saved.
-The only downside of this approach is your notes will be formatted in plain-text if you view from from Evernote.
+### Note format:

+Use the option `g:GeeknoteFormat` to set the format mode used when saving notes to Geeknote.
+This is the equivalent of the `--format` options that Geeknote supports.
+E.g.:

-    let g:GeeknoteFormat="pre"
+    let g:GeeknoteFormat="markdown"

+**Warning:** It is not advised that you use this option, use it at your own risk.
+The issue is that in the process of converting your notes from markdown to HTML and back, content is often reformatted.
+Worse is that if you edit and save a note that has been reformatted, there is even a large potential to lose content!
+This is a side-effect of the various tools/libs that Geeknote uses in performing the conversions.
+With the default settings, notes saved with vim-geeknote bypass these format conversions.
+This means that notes will be saved exactly as they appear within Vim.
+It also means that the notes will appear in plain-text when viewed outside of Vim in Evernote.
+If you plan on creating, editing, and viewing your notes in Vim, this trade-off is well worth it.
+And of course it does not mean that you cannot use the markdown format in your notes.

 ## Usage